prince-chrismc/conan-center-index/docs/v2_migration.md

 The `src_folder` must be the same when using different layouts and should not depend on settings or options.

+### Using the new `conan.tools.files` methods

+Some of the new methods take advantage of layouts and provide enhanced functionality.
+This often allows recipes to be leaner making them easier to read and maintain.
+However, since we are still aiming to support v1 (see [roadmap goals](v2_roadmap.md)) this is not always the case since completely different APIs exist.

+- `conan.tools.files.get`: recipes do not need `destination=self.source_folder` however it's prefered to keep it.
+- `conan.tools.files.copy`: prefer naming the `src` and `dst` arguements and putting them in order `conanfile`, `pattern`, `src`, `dst` to avoid confusion.

 ## New conf_info properties

 As described in the documentation `self.user_info` has been depreated and you are now required to use